Do solid roof conservatories need planning permission?

 Local Authority Building Control (LABC) is a not-for-profit membership organisation that represents all local authority building control teams in England and Wales.
 The LABC to date has approved and registered as compliant, very few of the modern solid roof systems on offer in the UK marketplace.
 If you do select an LABC approved and registered roof, which attests to the fact it has been sufficiently well designed and insulated in order that it will be guaranteed to gain Building Regulatory Approval.
 Then you will have the peace of mind your new structure will not only comply, but perform thermally to the highest standards.

-It is important that your new conservatory with a solid roof is professionally designed, as you’ll want to ensure that the supporting double or triple glazed windows and doors of your new solid roof structure are sufficiently robust, and where necessary, properly reinforced to be able to support the weight of the solid aluminium roof system, along with the weight of all the roof tiles, lighting, plaster boarding, insulation and any double glazed Velux windows.
+It is important that your new regular or UPVC conservatory with a solid roof is professionally designed, as you’ll want to ensure that the supporting double or triple glazed windows and doors of your new solid roof structure are sufficiently robust, and where necessary, properly reinforced to be able to support the weight of the solid aluminium roof system, along with the weight of all the roof tiles, lighting, plaster boarding, insulation and any double glazed Velux windows.

 LOOKING TO EXTEND YOUR HOME?